zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * PWX-4043 When a Portworx POD gets deleted in Kubernetes, no alerts are generated to indicate the POD deletion via kubectl.
 * PWX-4050 For a Portworx cluster that’s about 100 nodes or greater: If the entire cluster goes down with all the nodes offline, as nodes come online a few nodes get restarted because they are marked offline.
 A short while after, the system converges and the entire cluster becomes operational.
 No user intervention required.
 * Key Management with AWS KMS doesn’t work anymore because of API changes in the AWS side.
 Will be fixed in an upcoming release.
 Refer to this link for additional details. https://github.com/aws/aws-cli/issues/1043
-* PWX-4721 - When cloud-snap is performed on a large number of volumes, it results in a PX container restart.
+* PWX-4721 - When cloud-snap is performed on a large number of volumes, it results in a Portworx container restart.
 A workaround is to run cloudsnaps on up to 10 volumes concurrently.

 ## 1.2.18.0